AK-Saigyouji/Procedural-Cave-Generator/README.md

 The Mesh Generation system converts 2D grids (in particular, Maps) into 3D meshes.
 The heart of this process is the Marching Squares algorithm.

-Finally, the Cave Generation system ties everything together to produce 3D terrain from scratch, relying heavily on modules to make it easy to swap functionality in and out and to author custom modules without touching a line of the original source code.
+The Cave Generation system ties everything together to produce 3D terrain from scratch, relying heavily on modules to make it easy to swap functionality in and out and to author custom modules without touching a line of the original source code.

 ## 1. Overview of contents